marekhummel/ferrunitas/README.md

 let area2 = SquareMetre::new(1.0);
 let solid_angle = Steradian::new(0.5);

-// Without tags: this works (both are dimensionless ratios)
-// With tags: need to specify the result type let result = (area1 / area2).specify::<SolidAngle>() + solid_angle;
+// With tags: Need to specify the result type, so that they can be added let result = (area1 / area2).specify::<SolidAngle>() + solid_angle;
 ```